MiloTodt/Rubix-Cube/README.md

 # Rubix-Cube
 ## Multithreaded recursive brute force Rubix Cube solver

-Finds the minimal number of moves to solve a Rubix cube utilizing a Spanning Tree.
+Finds the minimal number of moves to solve a Rubix cube utilizing a binomial heap.

 Written fully by hand in Rust.